 Image: NH 101559: German battleship Scharnhorst, 1939.
 Shown after completion of her July-August 1939 refit.

-A model of Scharnhorst is on display in the “In Harm’s Way: Atlantic” section in Building 76.
+A model of Scharnhorst was on display in the “In Harm’s Way: Atlantic” section in Building 76 until 2022.